 The ultimate daily standup meetings template

-A daily standup is a brief 10-15 minute meeting that takes place within project teams to give everyone the chance to give a quick individual progress update.
-To help keep everyone on track, we’ve created a simple template that your team can use as the backbone of your daily standup meetings.
+A daily standup is a brief 10-15 minute meeting that takes place within agile teams to give everyone the chance to give a quick individual progress update.
+To help keep everyone on track, we’ve created a simple standup template that your team can use as the backbone of your daily standup meetings.

 The simple physical act of standing up is designed to help encourage everyone to stay alert, away from the distraction of their email inbox and screens.
 This will help everyone be more conscious and connected, creating a more collaborative environment.
 By keeping it under 15 minutes you can minimize fidgeting and distractions, without taking up too much valuable work time.

 “A daily standup provides a valuable insight into other departments, inspiring teamwork and improved communication, which drives empathy and understanding,” says business consultant Grant Gamble.

 Why should I have a daily standup meeting?

 The main purpose of a daily standup, also known as a scrum, is to foster collaboration and openness between team members.
 By sharing current plans and addressing any roadblocks, you open up the dialogue between team members who may be able to offer solutions you’ve been looking for.
 The regular cadence also ensures everyone is aware of the groups progress, without the feeling of being micro-managed or hassled.
 This is even more important in remote teams who don’t have regular interactions and may be distributed around the world.